andrewsolis/cs401/docs/unit04/containers_2.rst

 4. What environment variables may be important?

 We can work through these questions by performing an **interactive installation** of our Python script.
-Our development environment (e.g. the student-login server) is a Linux server running Ubuntu 20.04.
-We know our code works there, so that is how we will containerize it.
+My development environment is running python 3.12.4 but yours may be different.
+Verify the code works and then you can proceed with how we will containerize it.
 Use ``docker run`` to interactively attach to a fresh `Ubuntu 20.04 container <https://hub.docker.com/_/ubuntu/tags?page=1&name=20.04>`_.